Authorization Challenges

 ]

 Contact your program's Customer Success Manager to enable authorization challenges for your instance.
-Your CSM will walk you through the implementation process, including configuring the necessary message templates and enabling the feature for your program.
+Your CSM will walk you through the implementation process, including selecting the orchestration model (Lithic or Customer), configuring SMS templates for Lithic Orchestration, or wiring up the webhook and challenge response endpoint for Customer Orchestration.

-Refer to the Auth Rules API documentation and ASA specification for complete API specifications.
+Refer to the Auth Rules API documentation, the ASA specification, and the Respond to Authorization Challenge endpoint for complete API specifications.